 A Study with Seven Muslim Women Explores Possible Contradictions

 For the majority of women across the globe, makeup has almost become a necessity for them.
 Samina Akhter, a Muslim businesswoman has launched UK’s first “halal makeup” meaning that it is 100% free of alcohol and animal products.
-After reading this article on Muslim Debates I was left with questions.
+After reading this article on the forum Muslim Debates, I was left with questions.

 I noticed that the women who were modeling the makeup were Muslimah hijabis which puzzled me.
 Doesn’t makeup defeat the purpose of the hijab or the traditional Islamic headscarf?